in-sympathy/Waveshare_UPS_Hat_B_Monitor/README.md

 A customised fork of a Python code example for monitoring UPS Hat (B) from Waveshare and performing power consumption optimisation and safe shutdown.

 I added an ability to not only monitor how much battery you have left, but also:
-1) make sure you have a safe shutdown
+1) Making sure you have a safe shutdown

-2) cancel a shutdown if you plug your Pi before the scheduled power off time
+2) Cancelling a shutdown if you plug your Pi before the scheduled power off time

-3) stop qbittorrent-nox whenever Pi switches to batteries
+3) Stopping qbittorrent-nox whenever Pi switches to batteries

-4) start qbittorrent-nox again when Pi is charging and has 90% battery or more
+4) Starting qbittorrent-nox again when Pi is charging and has 90% battery or more

 To start using it: